 Nearly 12 million people with Medicare also are enrolled in Medicaid.
 If you have Medicare and Medicaid… What does each cover?
 Who does it cover?
 It’s important to know how they work together.

 Medicare is the federal program to help older adults (65 years and older) and people with disabilities pay for medical care.
 Because Medicare typically covers about half of a person’s health care costs, people with Medicare generally have extra coverage that fills the gaps.
 People get this extra coverage from a former job, or they buy it from a health insurer or get it through Medicaid.

-People with Medicare and Medicaid—almost one in five people with Medicare–have greater health care needs than the general Medicare population.
+People with Medicare and Medicaid–about one in five people with Medicare–tend to have greater health care needs than the general Medicare population.
 They are more likely to have chronic illnesses as well as cognitive and functional impairments.
 They also tend to need more hospital and long-term care.

 It is difficult to predict your future health care needs.
 Your income and assets may be too high to qualify for Medicaid, but not so high that, if you needed costly care, you could spend down to Medicaid eligibility levels.
 If so, call your local State Health Insurance Assistance Program or your Area Agency on Aging about planning ahead to qualify for Medicaid.
 You might want to contact an elder law attorney.
 In some states you can set up a “Special Needs Trust” or another kind of trust that permits you to put some of your income and assets in the trust.
 You may then qualify for Medicaid because that income and those assets are not counted for purposes of qualifying for Medicaid.